-10-29-3: PERMITTED BUILDINGS AND USES:
+10-2937-3: PERMITTED BUILDINGS AND USES:

-A. One permanent or temporary dwelling per lot.

-- B. In addition to the dwelling allowed by A (above), one mobile structure may be permitted for use as guest quarters for up to six months in a twelve month period, if there are at least two parking spaces on a lot in addition to the parking area for the mobile structure. - C. Accessory structures such as ramadas, cabanas, patio slab, carport or garage and multi-purpose/storage buildings, when built on a lot in conjunction with A above. - D. Gardens and greenhouses for the raising and harvesting of fruit, vegetables and flowers for noncommercial use. - E. Recreation and community facilities for use of Coast Village residents or guests and management staff. - F. Home occupations that do not require customer roadway traffic within Coast Village.
+- A. One permanent or temporary dwelling per lot. - B. Guests may stay in an additional self-contained mobile structure for up to six (6) months in any twelve-month (12) period. - C. Accessory structures such as ramadas, cabanas, patio slab, carport or garage and storage buildings, when placed on a lot used for A above. - D. Gardens and greenhouses for the raising and harvesting of fruit, vegetables and flowers for noncommercial use. - E. Recreation and community facilities for use of Coast Village residents or guests and management staff. - F. Home occupations that do not require customer roadway traffic within Coast Village.

-10-29-4: PROHIBITED BUILDINGS AND USES:
+10-2937-4: PROHIBITED BUILDINGS AND USES: